Mnr04/DataCamp_Competitions/README.md

-All my submission to Data and Machine learning submission
+All my submission to Data and Machine learning competition :

+- Kaggle